enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * Confirmation that the Bound-Request header is present
 * Confirmation that the cryptographic binding hash matches what was expected
-* Confirmation that the $req\_serial matches what was expected, starting at 1 for the first request on the connection and incrementing by1 for each subsequent request
+* Confirmation that the $req\_serial matches what was expected, starting at 1 for the first request on the connection and incrementing by 1 for each subsequent request
 * Confirmation that the authority and method match those in the request

 If the server is an intermediary, it MUST remove the Bound-Request header before constructing a request to the next-hop.